samthuang/samthuang/README.md

 ## Wassup 😜

-I am a product-first developer.
-I build with the intention to create the best experience for the users.
+I am a people-first software developer.
+I build with the intention to create the best experience for users and people I work with

-☕️ Cheers!
+🪴 Cheers!